Biomass Pelletisation: Influence of biomass characteristics on pellet quality

 The quality and characteristics of biomass pellets are determined based on key parameters such as the type of biomass feedstock, moisture content, particle size, binding material, pressure, and temperature.

 The type of biomass feedstock influences the quality of the pellet.
 Different feedstocks have different characteristics and energy requirements for pelletisation, which directly impacts production cost and production capabilities.
 Biomass materials often used for pelleting are wood from forestry, followed by agricultural residues.
-The limited availability of wood resources and increasing global demand for biomass pellets has resulted in efforts to broaden the raw material base used for pellet production, including short rotation coppice biomass crops and herbaceous perennial biomass such as Poplar (Poplar spp.), Miscanthus (Miscanthus giganteus), and switch grass (Panicum vigatum).
-For instance, a study found poplar as a suitable material for producing pellets that meet many of the pellet quality standards (see Table 1) required on the market.
+The limited availability of wood resources and increasing global demand for biomass pellets has resulted in the efforts to broaden the raw material base used for pellet production, including short rotation coppice biomass crops and herbaceous perennial biomass such as Poplar (Poplar spp.), Miscanthus (Miscanthus giganteus), and switchgrass (Panicum vigatum).
+For instance, a studyfound poplar as a suitable material for producing pellets that meets many of the pellet quality standards (see Table 1) required on the market.
 Studies on Miscanthus pelletisation have however often found the use of Miscanthus biomass producing pellets of low durability and high ash content and requiring high energy inputs.
 The lower lignin content and poor bonding between particles have been identified to account for the low pellet quality.
 The recommendation to improve the pellet quality of biomass with such characteristics is the addition of binders and mixtures of different raw materials as they affect the quality of the pellets.

 Biomass feedstock with optimal moisture content is essential for producing quality pellets with better mechanical durability, strength, and thermal conversion performance.
 Recommended moisture content ranges from 10-15%.
 Moisture content affects the quality of pellets especially if pellets are to be stored before use.
 Research has shown that decreasing moisture content will increase the density and durability of pellets.
-Increasing the moisture content above the recommended optimum values however, has negative influence on the pellets mechanical durability and reduces the pellets density.
+Increasing the moisture content above the recommended optimum values however has negative influence on the pellets mechanical durability and reduces the pellets density.

 The applied pressure during the pelletisation process affects the natural binders such as lignin, starch, protein, and water-soluble carbohydrates present in the biomass material.
 As pressure increases up to a certain point, these binding components are pressed out causing the biomass particles to bond together.
-Studies have shown a positive effect of increasing pressure on various biomass feedstocks quality by increasing the durability and hardness of the produced pellets.
-Also, research has shown optimal die temperature for pelletising biomass feedstock is close to 100 °C.
+Studies have shown positive effect of increasing pressure on various biomass feedstocks quality by increasing the durability and hardness of the produced pellets.
+Also, research has shown optimal die temperature for pelletising biomass feedstock is close to 100°C.

 Furthermore, the particle size of the biomass feedstock depends on the biomass characteristics, particle size reduction methods during pre-treatment and the pelletising equipment.
 Decreasing the biomass particle size increases friction in the press channel of a pellet mill resulting in increasing pellet density.